Student Council's Discretion: Students

-Nakameguro is Ken and Minatsu's classmate.
+The classmate of Ken and Minatsu.
 He transferred to Hekiyou Academy since he was bullied by his classmates at the previous school.
 He likes Ken better than pushy Space Siblings but Ken does not want to become too close to him because he has the same surname as the character of Mafuyu's BL novels by coincidence as well as looking identical to her pictures of her character.